mathewsrc/Fine-Tuning-Pretrained-Image-Classification-Model-with-AWS-SageMaker-and-TensorFlow/README.md

 # **Image-Classification-using-AWS-SageMaker**
-Use AWS SageMaker to finetune a pretrained model that can perform image classification
+Use AWS SageMaker to finetune a pretrained tensorflow model  that can perform image classification

 ### SageMaker Features used in this project: